Informix Corporation: Informix acquires Ardent Software

 In March 2000, Informix acquired Ardent Software, a company with a history of mergers and acquisitions.
-That acquisition gave Informix the legacy MultiValue database platforms UniVerse and UniData, known collectively as U2 (now Rocket U2), as well as a small but growing set of Extract Transform and Load (ETL) and other information integration products, the latter were the target of the acquisition being well positioned in a fast-growing market segment.
+This gave Informix access to the legacy MultiValue database platforms UniVerse and UniData, known collectively as U2 (now Rocket U2), as well as a small set of Extract, Transform and Load (ETL) and other information integration products.

 In July 2000, the former CEO of Ardent, Peter Gyenes, became the CEO of Informix, and soon re-organized Informix to make it more attractive as an acquisition target.
-The major step was separating the database engine technologies from the recently acquired Ardent Software ETL and Information Integration products.
+The major step was separating the database engine technologies from the recently acquired Ardent Software ETL and information integration products.

 Informix divests: acquisition of the Informix Database business by IBM

-Sippl recalled that IBM considered acquiring Informix during the 1980s.
+According to Sippl, IBM had considered acquiring Informix as early as the 1980s.
 In April 2001, IBM negotiated with Informix to buy the core database business.
-Prompted by a suggestion from Wal-Mart, one of Informix's largest customers, Janet Perna led IBM's purchase of Informix the database technology, the brand, the plans for future development (an internal project codenamed "Arrowhead"), and the customer base (over 100,000 customers) associated with these items.
-IBM's Don Haderle later said "buying Informix was buying an installed base with a set of well-known VARs that were already lashed up.
+Prompted by a suggestion from Wal-Mart, one of Informix's largest customers, Janet Perna led IBM's purchase of Informix's database technology, brand, and plans for future development (an internal project codenamed "Arrowhead"), as well as the customer base (over 100,000 customers) associated with these items.
+IBM's Don Haderle later said that "buying Informix was buying an installed base with a set of well-known VARs that were already lashed up.
 It was buying that ecosystem".
 The deal closed on July 1, 2001.
 Approximately 2,000 Informix employees moved to IBM as part of the deal.

 Informix renames itself Ascential and moves into ETL business

 Informix shareholders approved this deal, which delivered $1 billion in cash to the much smaller remaining company, which intended to focus on the high growth ETL and information integration space, dominated at the time by Informatica.
-The company renamed itself Ascential Software, and continued to be led by CEO Peter Geyenes and President Peter Fiore.
+The remaining company then renamed itself Ascential Software, and continued to be led by CEO Peter Geyenes and President Peter Fiore.

 Ascential Software made use of its large cash holdings from the Informix sale to buy a number of smaller companies with technology.
-Many were had at bargain prices as the software industry was caught up in the economic slump following the 9/11/2001 terrorist attacks.
+Many were had at bargain prices, as the software industry was caught up in the economic slump following the 9/11/2001 terrorist attacks.

-Despite these acquisitions Ascential was not able to ever come anywhere near matching the financial performance of Informix prior to the sale, and were eventually forced to perform a 4 for 1 reverse stock split to ensure that the stock was not delisted from NASDAQ for falling below the minimum share price.
+Despite these acquisitions, Ascential was never able to come anywhere near matching the financial performance of Informix prior to the sale, and was eventually forced to perform a 4 for 1 reverse stock split to ensure that the stock was not delisted from NASDAQ for falling below the minimum share price.